4 Steps to Modeling and Roadmapping from SharePoint

 Your team needs to use these models and analytics to communicate across the business, to the C-suite, IT and sales and marketing and beyond.

-In ABACUS this can be done with standard reports, charts and diagrams or using the self-service BI-style web interface.
-This is our HTML5-optimized portal which allows you to explore, analyze and present your data.
+In ABACUS this can be done with standard reports, charts and diagrams or using the ABACUS online dashboards which allows you to explore, analyze and present your data.
 Many EA’s prefer to customize their own dashboards using our dock-able and navigable ‘portlets’.
 Portlets deliver query-based results directly from ABACUS – a great way of visualizing your SharePoint data.

 Note that as well as SharePoint, ABACUS is also able to synchronize and roundtrip data from other inventory management tools such as CMDB’s, and from Excel, Visio and many other sources – we do this by providing a completely open API and configurable graph-based repository.